 - Copenhagen Plank (20-30 seconds per side)

 - Hip Flexor End-Range Isometrics (4-6 reps of 10-second Iso-holds per side)

-We at Victorious Academy reckon these to be an excellent set of movements for aspiring and advanced runners alike, as well as all athletes in general—for the hip retains its salience across nearly all performance sports.
+We at Victorious Academy reckon these to be an excellent set of movements for aspiring and advanced runners alike, as well as all athletes in general—for the hip, as a complex joint and roughly our centre of mass—retains its salience across nearly all performance sports.
 For a step-by-step guide on how to perform these exercises safely and correctly, check out Thomas’ workout in the WSJ.